 For this sweet-and-sour vegetable stir-fry, we need:

 - For the vegetables, use onion, red and orange bell peppers, carrots, green beans, and garlic.
 Add cooked chickpeas for protein, and season with salt, pepper, and paprika.
-Use olive oil for cooking.
+Use sunflower oil for cooking.
+If you want a quick meat protein instead, try our Korean keema recipe.

 - Chinese Sweet & Sour Sauce